StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 A thicket of woods marches to the edge of the cliffs.
 Amongst the trees, 76 dwell - the village of Dirnbych.
 All are accomplished climbers - the children amuse themselves by raiding the nests of sea-birds upon the cliffs.
 Only the youngest are permitted safety ropes.
 Their goats watch passively - they are known to kick strangers before running away as if wronged.

 Kerwyn (3HD, Maille, greatsword) leads the village - once a guard in the Roaming Court, now retired.
 Life in Dirnbych is uninterrupted by the outside world, and he would keep it that way - all outsiders are sent to him.
+Not even the Roaming Court visits here.

 At night, the story of the Dragon of Kindee is a favourite, the storyteller gesturing at the island off the coast.